chiefbiiko/nugget/README.md

 ## todo

-* write an org account setup bash script
+* complete dns setup bash script
 * recheck how to add a spf record to the domains

 ## stacks